|Other IL Resources|

-Clark County was founded on March 23, 1819 from Crawford County.
+Clark County was established on March 23, 1819 from Crawford County.
 This county was named for George Rogers Clark (1752–1818), highest-ranking officer in the Northwest Territory during the American Revolution .

-Cities, Towns & Villages located in Clark County include Casey, Clarksville , Marshall, Martinsville, Westfield, West Union.
+Cities and towns located in the County include Casey, Clarksville , Marshall, Martinsville, Westfield, West Union.

-Townships located in Clark County include Johnson, Anderson, Auburn, Casey, Darwin, Dolson, Douglas, Orange, Parker, Melrose, Marshall, Martinsville, Wabash, Westfield, York.
+Townships located in the County include Johnson, Anderson, Auburn, Casey, Darwin, Dolson, Douglas, Orange, Parker, Melrose, Marshall, Martinsville, Wabash, Westfield, York.

 Clark County vital records can be found at the Illinois Department of Public Health has copies of birth, marriage, divorce and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Illinois for current fees and application process.